claudiosw/python-clean-architecture-example/README.md

 I am writing a series of Linkedin articles related to this project:
 * [Python Clean Architecture In-memory CLI implementation](https://www.linkedin.com/pulse/implementation-clean-architecture-python-part-1-cli-watanabe/): I wrote [this article](https://www.linkedin.com/pulse/implementation-clean-architecture-python-part-1-cli-watanabe/) explaining the Clean Architecture, its layers and a Python implementation of an in-memory CLI.

+Also, [check this repository](https://github.com/claudiosw/python-best-practices) where you can find examples and explanations of Python best practices that complement this repository and its articles.

 # Instalation

 ## On prompt, acess the directory that want to download the project